 Blackboard is an e-Education platform designed to enable educational innovations everywhere by connecting people and technology.
 This educational tool will be used in this course throughout the semester.

 EXAMS

 Examinations will be a combination of matching and multiple choice.
-If a student does not return to class after an examination, an absence will be recorded.
 Please note that the final examination is comprehensive.

 GRADING POLICY - Grades in this course will be determined using the following criteria: